Results 1 - 10

 , 2002

 "...
 Event notification services enable loose coupling and they are therefore becoming an essential part of distributed systems' design.
-However, the development of event services follows the early stages of programming language evolution, disregarding the need for efficient mechanisms to structure e ..."
+However, the development of event services follows the early stages of programming language evolution, disregarding the need for efficient mechanisms to struct ..."

 Abstract